Rune75/nRF_Dummy_RTT_shell/README.md

-Minimal Zephyr sell app
+Flimmsy Zephyr RTT shell app.

+This app does nothing other than providing a simulated flimmsy asyncronous interface for a modem.
+Trough the RTT Shell of a nrf device.

-Interface
+Interface commands

 modem start
 modem stop
 modem set <whatever>